-Discrepencies were detected in the TAEG 2.0 results at the end of June 2004.
-These discrepencies were determined to be in need of fixing and after a detailed investigation of the code, the errors were found.
+Discrepancies were detected in the TAEG 2.0 results at the end of June 2004.
+These discrepancies were determined to be in need of fixing and after a detailed investigation of the code, the errors were found.
 It was also determined that the errors were significant enough to necessitate an updated version and re-release of the program.
 This provided an opportunity to improve other aspects of the program, as well.

 The following is a description of the corrected errors and other changes to the program: